wilsonnikita13/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
-- [ ] Light Mode & Dark Mode
+- [x] Light Mode & Dark Mode
 - [ ] Split between people - spent 2 hours figuring it out, will need more time.
+- [ ]Twitter Post Functionality

 ## Video Walkthrough